Tips and tricks Best practice guides, FAQ & more

 You can expect to be testing ServiceNow a lot, which raises the following question: should it be done manually or automated?

-Regression tests take weeks when performed manually.
+Regression tests can take weeks to perform manually.
 This is quite some time when we compare it to the time we would spend bug-fixing the instance.
 Imagine the time it would take to manually fill in forms through your ServiceNow instance to see if they are working as intended.

 For this reason, many organizations don’t upgrade or customize their instance as much as they could.
-They ignore new functionalities that could benefit both processes and users.
+They choose not to prioritize new functionalities that could benefit both processes and users.

 In sum, manual testing simply takes too much time, too many resources and it is not a bullet-proof process due to human error.

-When we automate testing in ServiceNow, a computer – or robot – runs these tests.
-This speeds up the process and reduces human-error while ensuring that business-critical processes are performing as expected.
+When we use test automation in ServiceNow, a computer – or robot – runs these tests.
+This speeds up the process and reduces human error while ensuring that business-critical processes are performing as expected.

 Beware that even though automation tools give you the capability to automate every single test, you shouldn’t.
-Some tests are less qualified for automation, such as exploratory tests.
+Some tests aren't meant for automation, such as exploratory tests.
 The best candidates are, therefore, repetitive and essential tests that ensure the optimum performance of your instance.